lexuanzhou/Extract_Google_Doc_Table/README.md

-A code snippet to extra table from the Google Doc
+A code snippet to extract table from a Google Doc